 Katalox (pronounced kata-low-sh) is also called Mexican Ebony.
-While it is a wonderful substitute for ebony, in my opinion it far surpasses any of the ebonies in sheer beauty.
-Using Katalox as a mere substitute for ebony is a travesty, since it overlooks the inherent qualities of the wood that put it a step above any ebony.
-Katalox is the color of blackberries and polishes to full rich shine that enhances the deep burgundy and purple tones of the wood.
+It is a wonderful substitute for ebony, in my opinion it far surpasses any of the ebonies in sheer beauty.
+Using Katalox as a mere substitute for ebony is a travesty, however, since it overlooks the inherent qualities of the wood that put it a step above any ebony.
+Katalox is the color of blackberries and polishes to a full rich shine that enhances the deep burgundy and purple tones of the wood.
 Katalox is not black, even though it can pass for black, upon closer inspection there is a myriad of deep reds and rich royal violets just below the surface.

 I would like a polyhedral set of these, how much would that cost?

 How much would a full set (9 or 10 depending on the number of d6) cost?
 Can you do a 100 sided die?
 If so, how much would that cost?
 Thanks!